Githugutech/Syncing-Bsc-Node/README.md

 #######################################################################################################################

-Download the latest snapshot from https://github.com/bnb-chain/bsc-snapshots by using the command below wget -q -O - <snapshot URL> | tar -I lz4 -xvf -

-Replacing the <snapshot URL> with "THE_URL_TO_THE_LATEST_GETH"   (quotation marks included) Once downloaded extract it.
-It will be extracted to the server folder on the downloaded folder.
-Delete the chaindata and triecache data from the datadir folder (mainnet) if it already exists to sync afresh.
-Use the commands provided below
-Move the chaindata and triecache data of the downloaded snapshot to your datadir (mainnet) using  the commands below

-rm -rf mainnet/geth/chaindata
-rm -rf mainnet/geth/triecache
-mv server/data-seed/geth/chaindata mainnet/geth/chaindata
-mv server/data-seed/geth/triecache mainnet/geth/triecache

 After moving the snapshot data, start the geth using the command below.
 Remove logs settings from config.toml so that you can see logs in the terminal in real-time.